kotru21/tiktok-chats-visualizer/README.en.md

 ## 🏗 Architecture

-The project follows a modular architecture with clear separation of concerns.
+The project follows a client-only modular architecture.

 ### Frontend (TypeScript + Vite)

 - **charts/** – specialized modules for each chart type
 - **ui/** – UI components
 - **utils/** – client-side helpers
+- **workers/** – Web Workers for background data processing
 - **main.ts** – entry point that coordinates modules
 - Vite provides hot-reload and optimized builds

-### Backend (TypeScript + Node.js)
+### Data Processing (Web Worker)

-- **utils/** – server-side utilities for data processing
+- **dataProcessor.worker.ts** – processes chat data in a separate thread
-- **server.ts** – Express server with API endpoints
-- tsx for running TypeScript directly
+- Doesn't block UI when loading large files
+- All data is processed locally in the browser

 ### Types (Shared types)

-- **types/** – interfaces and types used on server and client
+- **types/** – interfaces and types for the entire application
 - Strict typing with `strict: true`

 ### Testing

 - Extensive tests for all utilities
 - ESM support in tests
-- Separate tests for client and server components